 Key Stage 5

 Geography is also offered at A-Level here at Windsor.
 We follow the AQA Geography syllabus.
-We study a range of physical and human topics across the ‘A’ level, including but not limited to water and carbon cycles, coasts, tectonics, ecosystems, global systems, urban issues, population and resources.
-There is a compulsory fieldwork element, as well as an optional residential experience in Dorset.
-Students will also complete an extended project based on a fieldwork experience which is worth 20% of their final mark.
+We study a range of physical and human topics across the ‘A’ level, including water and carbon cycles, coasts, tectonics, global systems, urban issues and changing places.
+There is a compulsory fieldwork element linked to a residential experience in Dorset where students collect data for the extended project worth 20% of their final mark.

 The resources in the subject area are varied and effective.
 We use the interactive whiteboard with extensive map features to enhance the visual impact of the topic.
 They are used to present video footage and global images.
 Students also have the opportunity to present their own work and ideas using the interactive whiteboard as an aid.
 Each classroom has Internet access to provide the students with the instant, up-to-the-minute detail the subject needs.
 We also utilise the ICT resources at our disposal to record student attainment and highlight progress and tracking at department meetings.
 Google Drive and Google Classroom are key features that the department are using to push student learning experiences and achievement both within and beyond the classroom.